 10. What is your biggest music-related dream?

-My biggest dream for the future is to become a versatile performer in the field of music and to become a famous concert pianist.
+My biggest dream for the future is to become a versatile musician; a pianist, a conductor and possibly also a violinist.